geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 No separate truce our selfish hands should bind.”<br>
 &emsp;“Yet hear me, King, one moment I implore,<br>
 By this, the ensign of my pastoral power!”<br>
-‘Twas Hubert spoke.
+’Twas Hubert spoke.
 “I had not paused so long?<br>
 But hoped the sanction of some elder tongue.<br>
 <span class="smallcaps">Richard</span>, not yours the choice of war or peace,<br>
 Nor can yourselves your own free vows release:<br>